LISTEN TO MY LATEST PODCAST EPISODE

 Let’s get started!

-A graded spec is a comprehensive chart of your garment’s measurements across all sizes.
-It acts as a guide, ensuring that each aspect of your design is adjusted across different sizes while preserving the original style and proportions.
+A graded spec is a chart of your garment’s measurements across all sizes.
+It helps ensure that each aspect of your design is adjusted across different sizes while preserving the original style and proportions.

 Basically, graded specs make sure that your design looks just as good on an XS as it will on someone who rocks an XXL.

-Graded specs, a key part of a comprehensive tech pack, help clothing factories create garments.
-With a detailed spec sheet, they can produce garments with accuracy, as the graded specs leave no room for confusion in sizing.
+Graded specs are a key part of a tech pack and help clothing factories understand the specific measurements for each size.
+With a detailed spec sheet, there’s no room for confusion in sizing.

 The key lies in your audience – who are you communicating to?

-Graded specs are vital to translate sizes to manufacturers and pattern makers, ensuring consistent fit across for your design.
+Graded specs translate sizes to manufacturers and pattern makers, ensuring consistent fit across your design.

 Size charts cater to customers, providing basic body measurements for various standardized sizes like small, medium, large, and so on.